kilian-lm/graph_to_agent/READ_ME/Vision.md

 progression.
 Whereas Dürrenmatt explores the re-evaluation of past events as a means of interrogating the present, Arrival presents a narrative in which the future can be perceived and interacted with in the present moment.
 These works collectively suggest a more fluid, interconnected conception of time, which in turn invites a re-evaluation of our own understandings and experiences of temporality.
-Similarly, consider how politicians’ promises and speeches often shift with context and audience, or how 'Fake News' muddies our information streams.
-The challenges of discerning fact from fiction and tracing the evolution of statements becomes daunting⁸.
+So let's imagine Dürrenmatt would have known git-versioning, consider how the group of elderly men in his novel could just have used git bisect to find where the events of the past have gone wrong and have led us where we are now.
+And now lets take our reality and think of politicians’ promises and speeches and how they shift with context and audience, or how 'Fake News' muddies our information streams.
+The challenges of discerning fact from fiction and tracing the evolution of statements becomes daunting⁸ and the reason for the second pillar of this proposal.

 Enter our git-versioned (thanks Linus Torvalds who would never use LinkedIn I guess :D) content graph universe.
 Instead of scrutinizing right from wrong, this system records 'commits'—versions of content from specific sources at specified